Anton Salonen incident: Trial of mother in Finland

 The incident has been top television news in Russia.
 The main villains have been Anton's Finnish father and the Finnish diplomat Simo Pietiläinen.
 Johan Bäckman has had a central role as commentator about the incident in Russia and Finland.
-His comments and speculation have been published as such, without checkup, in many Russian media, such as Ria Novosti.
+His comments and speculation have been published as such, without fact-checking, in many Russian media, such as Ria Novosti.
 Later Bäckman apologized his comments about the incident, but he has later recanted and is again arranging demonstrations against Paavo Salonen.

 The Russian foreign ministry has made negative comments, and implied the negative effect of the incident to mutual relations between Russia and Finland.

 According to Finnish expert on Russia Ilmari Susiluoto, the case of Anton is part of the Kremlin public relations campaign.
 The Finns have too positive an image in Russia, and this does not fit the Kremlin's idea of the "hostile outside world".

 Rimma Salonen was given a one to five year suspended sentence for kidnapping and child abduction on 13 October 2009 in käräjäoikeus (lower court).
 She also had to pay 20,000 euros for emotional distress to her son and almost 4,800 euros to Paavo Salonen.
 The next year, hovioikeus (the Finnish appeals court) upheld Salonen's suspended prison sentence.
 However, the court did lower the damages awarded Anton Salonen to 10,000 euros.
 The court also ordered her to pay 7,500 euros in legal fees for Anton and Paavo Salonen.